Jack-The-Ripper-1820/Twitter-Clone-Erlang/README.md

 Simulate a Zipf distribution on the number of subscribers.
 For accounts with a lot of subscribers, increase the number of tweets.
 Make some of these messages re-tweets
 Other considerations:
 The client part (send/receive tweets) and the engine (distribute tweets) have to be in separate processes.
 Preferably, you use multiple independent client processes that simulate thousands of clients and a single-engine process
-You need to measure various aspects of your simulator and report performance More detail in the lecture as the project progresses.

 ## **Project 4 Extensions (Part 2)** ##